Ask sharper questions about AI, data, and technology accountability

 Focused briefings for boards and C-suite teams navigating AI, data, governance, and technology accountability.

-Dr. David Marco provides private board and executive briefings designed to help directors, CEOs, CIOs, CDOs, CTOs, CAIOs, audit/risk committees, and executive teams clarify the leadership, governance, and accountability issues behind AI, data, and technology initiatives.
+Dr. David Marco provides private briefings for directors, CEOs, CIOs, CDOs, CTOs, CAIOs, audit and risk committees, and executive teams clarifying the leadership, governance, and accountability issues behind AI, data, and technology initiatives.

 These sessions are built for senior leaders who need practical, board-ready insight without a technical lecture or vendor agenda.